 Waterville Amateur Wireless Association www.wa1wa.net

 Yankee Amateur Radio Club www.yarcme.org

 Yarmouth Radio Club www.YarmouthRadioClub.org

 York County ARES www.yorkcountymaineares.blogspot.com/

 PUBLICIZE YOUR EVENT

-If you are responsible for a testing session, hamfest or other event, please make sure to send your listing in as soon as you have the date and other info.
+If you are responsible for a testing session, hamfest, club meetings or other events, please make sure to send your listing in as soon as you have the date and other info.
 All info to: Joy Lynne Foss, Public Information Coordinator K1SEW@arrl.net.
 207-948-6222 (home)

-Have a ham-related picture for posting maybe something from field day??
+Have a ham-related picture for posting.
 Forward a .JPEG image to Joy Lynne Foss K1SEW@arrl.net and include some basic info (who or what the pic is; where taken, who shot it, etc.) get it posted to Maine Section web page to share.

 Joy Lynne Foss, K1SEW

 20 Leonard Ln